Singhpratik1/ChatHere/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Set up the necessary environment variables.
+2. Set up the necessary environment variables, such as database configurations and email SMTP settings.
-3. Install the required dependencies using `npm install`.
-4. Run the application using `npm start`.
+3. Import the MySQL database schema included in the project.
+4. Update the PHP code to connect to your MySQL database.
-5. Access the application in your web browser at `http://localhost:3000`.
+5. Run the application on a PHP-enabled server.

 ## Technologies Used

-- Frontend: React, Redux
+- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js, Express.js
+- Backend: PHP
-- Database: MongoDB
+- Database: MySQL
-- Authentication: JWT (JSON Web Tokens)
+- Authentication: Email verification
-- Real-time Messaging: Socket.io
-- Styling: CSS and SCSS
+- Styling: CSS and Bootstrap

 ## Contributing